akeneo/pim-community-dev/TESTING.md

 Characteristics:

-- it has no mock (it tests the real classes)
+- it has no double (it tests the real classes)
 - it may test several classes at the same time
 - it tests only services that perform [I/O calls](#faq)